RobotLocomotion/drake/drake/doc/models.rst

 This document discusses how physical objects (i.e., robots and other objects such as furniture) are represented in Drake .

-The representations of physical objects are modelled in Drake declaratively with either URDF (Unified Robot Description Format) or SDF (Simulation Description Format), which are both XML formats.
+The representations of physical objects are modeled in Drake declaratively with either URDF (Unified Robot Description Format) or SDF (Simulation Description Format), which are both XML formats.